provenance-io/docs/p8e/overview/p8e-transition-flow.md

 # P8e Transition Flow

-The following diagram outlines the flow of data for typical transactions proposed to Provenance.
+The following diagram outlines the flow of data for typical transactions proposed to Provenance Blockchain.

 ![](../../.gitbook/assets/provenance-p8e-txn-flow%20%284%29.png)